Teoscar Hernández Preview, Player Props: Mariners vs. Mets

 Teoscar Hernández At The Plate

-- Hernandez is batting .389 with two homers during his last outings and is riding a 10-game hitting streak.
+- Among qualified hitters, he ranks 57th in batting average, while his on-base percentage ranks 108th and he is 44th in slugging.

-- Hernandez has an RBI in 49 of 133 games this season, with multiple RBI in 23 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Hernandez is batting .368 with two homers during his last games and is riding an 11-game hitting streak.

-- In 38.3% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (5.3%).
+- In 50 games this year (37.3%), Hernandez has picked up an RBI, and in 24 of those games (17.9%) he had two or more.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.